shoaibrafiq/task-manager-app/README.md

 ## Features

 - Create, update, and delete tasks
-- Organize tasks in different lists (Shopping, Work, Home)
+- Organise tasks in different lists (Shopping, Work, Home)
 - Filter tasks by status (To Do, Done)
 - Responsive Material UI design
 - Notifications for operation feedback